 These lips and these eyes of the loved and the lover.

 In the last three lines of ‘Love is Enough’ the second half of all of these unfinished phrases is revealed.
-Even though the world is impossibly dark, annoying, hard to see and navigate; even if it is frustrating and disappointing and even frightening, those who are in love do not have trembling hands.
-They have feet which “shall not falter,” stumble or hesitate.
+Even though the world is impossibly dark, annoying, and hard to see and navigate; even if it is frustrating and disappointing and even frightening, those who are in love do not have trembling hands.
+They have feet that “shall not falter,” stumble or hesitate.

 The last lines state that fear, for those in love, does not change “lips” and “eyes.”
 The “loved and the lover” are safe from fears and darkness.
 They live in a world of light that others cannot access.